nhsuk/manage-vaccinations-in-schools/README.md

-# Record children’s vaccinations -- Prototype
+# Manage vaccinations for school-aged children -- Prototype

 This is a service for recording children vaccinations with the NHS.
 This version is a prototype used for testing service designs and implementation technology.